dbeaudoinfortin/AQHICanadaApp/README.md

 ## Widgets

-Two widgets are provided: a small widget that displays the most recent AQHI reading at your location, and a larger, wider widget that shows the AQHI reading on a relative scale.
+Three widgets are provided: a small widget that displays the most recent AQHI reading at your location, a larger, wider widget that shows the AQHI reading on a relative scale, and a fun emoji smiley face widget that changes with the current AQHI reading.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/a27f71ca-6110-43d9-9bfe-3b1914a128e6" />